 I have reviewed fry-up's in about 150 places now.

-How many English breakfasts would you estimate that you have eaten since you started reviewing them ?
+How many English breakfasts have eaten since you started reviewing them ?

 Probably about 200, whenever I eat a fry up it is usually going to be featured on the blog and I try and limit it to 1 a week.
 Occasionally I cant resist re-visiting some of my favourite places, I have re-visited House Cafe and The Street Cafe in Norwich on many occasions as the fry up served there is consistently excellent and incredibly delicious.